GeaucefStone/GeaucefStone.github.io/README.md

 #### To Do:

-1. Complete embedding education files.
+1. Update file loader to corrospond with index

-2. Make index.html more mobile friendly.
+2. Include more files.